aspose-words/Aspose.Words-for-.NET/Examples/README.md

 Aspose.Words for .NET Examples

-This repository contains C# and VB.NET Example Projects for [Aspose.Words for .NET](https://www.aspose.com/products/words/net) which will help you learn Aspose.Words for .NET and write your own applications.
+This repository contains C#, VB.NET and Xamarin Example Projects for [Aspose.Words for .NET](https://www.aspose.com/products/words/net) which will help you learn Aspose.Words for .NET and write your own applications.

 <p align="center">